RowanG1/PropertyInspect/README.md

 #### Releases
 * Github actions is used- see `.github` folder.
 * When releasing new versions of the app, it is advisable to bump the version in pubspec.
-Not strictly needed, as the build number is auto-incremented by CI/CD, which will cause the PWA cache to refresh.
+Not strictly needed, as the build number is auto-incremented by CI/CD, which will cause the PWA to refresh the user's app.
+PWA is only active on Android devices.
 * To do a prod release, just merge the code into the main branch.
 For staging release, this is done on each push onto develop.